fmarani/newton/README.md

 There are two "storage" modules now, one for local publishing (needs a web server setup) and one using Google drive (because most people have a Google account).
 I think having a Dropbox and an S3 module in the future would be nice.

 More on this later.

+Quickstart
+---

+Create a virtualenv with all the libraries in requirements.txt installed.

+After that, see `python -m newton -h`